toribnax/swe432tomcat/README.md

 Follow the next sections to follow how the Database Servlet was implemented.
 ### 1. Manage and query your database
-In your database CLI (the same accessed in [a previous section](blah)), create the folowing table, it is required by the [DB servlet](https://github.com/luminaxster/swe432tomcat/blob/master/src/main/java/servlet/DatabaseServlet.java) to work:
+In your database CLI (the same accessed in [a previous section](#connect-to-you-database-via-cli), create the folowing table, it is required by the [DB servlet](https://github.com/luminaxster/swe432tomcat/blob/master/src/main/java/servlet/DatabaseServlet.java) to work:

 ```SQL
 CREATE TABLE entries(